02.03.22 | Leader Development, Advocacy and Action, Racial Justice

 Facilitated Zoom Sessions (accessed through Assembly) are held on the following dates from 7-8:30 PM ET:

-The time commitment is approximately 75 minutes per week.
-Self-directed content is designed to take about 75 minutes of your time and can be done as desired before each Zoom discussion session.
+The time commitment is approximately 3 hours per week.
+Self-directed content on the Assembly learning platform is designed to take about 75 - 90 minutes of your time and can be done as desired before each Zoom discussion session.
 This content includes a 2.5 minute daily podcast to deepen each weekly practice.
-Facilitated Zoom Sessions are 75 minutes.
+Facilitated Zoom Sessions are 90 minutes.

 What are IDEA practices?